parpishro/Calibration/inst/fbc.md

 \end{aligned}
 $$

-The second set of arguments consists of MCMC parameters such as number of total iterations `Nmcmc`, number of burn-in iterations to be removed from the beginning of the chain `nBurn`, and `thinning`, which indicate the sampling rate to remove the autocorrelation from the sampled draws.
+The second set of arguments consists of MCMC parameters such as number of total iterations `nMCMC`, number of burn-in iterations to be removed from the beginning of the chain `nBurn`, and `thinning`, which indicate the sampling rate to remove the autocorrelation from the sampled draws.
 For example, when `thinning = 50`, for every 50 draws from the result only one will be kept in order to remove